Jul. 2013 - Now: Research Associate, Centre for Clean Energy Technology, School of Mathematical and Physical Science, University of Technology, Sydney

 Highly efficient and large-scale synthesis of graphene from graphite was produced by electrolytic exfoliation using poly(sodium-4-styrenesulfonate) as an effective electrolyte.
 Scanning and transmission electron microscopy, and atomic force microscopy confirmed the existence of monolayer graphene sheets and stacks containing a few graphene sheets.
 Raman spectroscopy demonstrated that the as-prepared graphene sheets have low defect content.
 Based on the measurement of FTIR spectra, the edge-to-face interaction (?? interaction) between the graphene surface and aromatic rings of poly(sodium-4-styrenesulfonate) could be primarily responsible for producing exfoliation of the graphite electrode to graphene during electrolysis.
 In contrast to micromechanical exfoliation, electrolytic exfoliation can be scaled up for large-scale and continuous graphene production.

-Liu, H., Sun, B. & Wang, G. 2016, 'Advances in Electrochemical Energy Materials and Technologies' in Electrochemical Energy Advanced Materials and Technologies, CRC Press, USA, pp. 33-53.View/Download from: UTS OPUS or Publisher's site
+Liu, H, Sun, B & Wang, G 2016, 'Advances in Electrochemical Energy Materials and Technologies' in Electrochemical Energy Advanced Materials and Technologies, CRC Press, USA, pp. 33-53.View/Download from: Publisher's site

 Greenhouse gas emissions from consumption of fossil fuels by traditional vehicles are